When and How to use Antique Glaze or Dark Wax on your Painted Furniture

 Personally, I like working with a glaze more than a wax because I find it is smooth going on and provides a more uniform aged look.

-One drawback to a glaze is that it will not work to seal a painted finish on its own.
 So if you are using a chalk type paint that needs to be sealed, you will still have to put another topcoat on top of your glaze to seal the finish.

 With Fusion of course, the paint seals itself so no topcoat is required–which is why I tend to go with the glaze more.
 If I was using a chalk-type paint, I would probably go with a dark wax so I can kill 2 birds with one stone–antiquing and sealing.

-Another thing to consider is that a glaze can be painted over again, where a wax has to be removed before painting.
 So you can easily touch-up a glazed piece if you make a mistake, or repaint it again later, whereas with a waxed piece, you will be doing more prep to remove the wax before you can paint.

-How to Use a Dark Wax
+How Do You Use a Dark Wax on Painted Furniture?

 It was interesting–preparing for this post I took a little survey of furniture painters I know, asking them if they prefer a wax or a glaze for an antique finish, and most of them said a wax.
-So I guess my preference for glazing puts me in the minority!

 how-to-antique-painted-furniture-glaze-dark-wax

-Like a glaze, wax can be applied also with either a brush or a rag.
 With whatever tool you use, the key is to push the wax down into the corners and recesses of the piece–you want the wax down in the cracks!
-I usually find a brush does a better job at this, so that’s my go-to tool.

 how-to-antique-painted-furniture-glaze-dark-wax